k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters that are innately magic resistant are immune to magic missile
 - Tweak how not abusing alignment affects altar sacrifice gift chance
 - Change minimum dexterity needed to throw Xiuhcoatl
+- Fix: some sokoban levels could easily be flagged as 'never solved'